CONSULTATION FEE RANGE

 How to Get a Medical Marijuana Card in New Jersey

 The first step is to visit a doctor registered with the New Jersey Department of Health.
 This physician will perform your marijuana evaluation and decide if you warrant a written recommendation.

-If you visit a reputable physician, this initial consultation could last up to an hour.
+You can click here to find a doctor registered with the state’s marijuana program.
 The doctor will take a detailed medical history and review your medical records.
 They also perform a physical exam and discuss whether you qualify for medical marijuana under state law.

-Step 2 – Follow-Up Visit
+Step 2 – Schedule a Follow-Up Visit

-In New Jersey, you must have a bona fide relationship with the physician before he/she can provide you with a written recommendation.
+In New Jersey, you must have a bona fide relationship with the physician before they can provide you with a written recommendation.
 Once you have a doctor’s certification, it is time to register with the state medical marijuana program.
 Fill in the required information, which is highlighted with a red asterisk.
 You also need the unique Patient Reference Number your physician gives you upon approval.

 You must upload the following documents:

-- A patient photograph; and a photo of your caregiver if applicable.
+- A patient photograph; and a photo of your caregiver, if applicable.

 - A government-issued ID such as a driving license or a New Jersey County ID card.

 - Proof of current state residency, such as a utility bill in the last 90 days.
-The Program accepts gas, electric, cellphone, sewer, or cable bills.
+The program accepts gas, electric, cellphone, sewer, or cable bills.